 Since most homeowners prefer spacious-looking interiors, it is understandable that they opt for such a color combo.

-Floors and walls that are in different color tones have a tendency to stand out as features of the room.
+Floors and walls in different color tones tend to stand out as features of the room.
 When your walls are light, they tend to make the room feel bigger.
 Similarly, if your walls are dark, they bring down the ceiling height and make the room feel smaller.

 Deciding on darker or lighter walls will depend on whether you want to create a more expansive space or a cozy effect.
 Keep in mind that very dark or light flooring tends to show dust easier than medium-toned wooden floors.